olehrstm/MySecretMods/README.md

 # MySecretMods

+> [!WARNING]
+> I do NOT recommend anyone to use this mod anymore.
+I have been banned from Cytooxien.net (main development purpose).
+I recommend using this new and improved mod https://modrinth.com/mod/exploitpreventer.

 MySecretMods is a Fabric mod (1.21.10) that helps prevent servers from detecting your installed client-side mods.

 ## ⚠️ Disclaimer